How Regular Oral Hygiene Protects Your Heart: Tips from a Spring, TX Dentist

 How Regular Oral Hygiene Keeps Your Heart Healthy

 The good news is that you have the power to protect both your mouth and your heart through consistent, effective oral hygiene habits.
-Here’s how you can make a lasting impact:

 Brush Twice a Day (and Do It Right)